Reporting from: Tai O, Hong Kong

 Beyond even suburbia lies a place that seems very “un-Hong Kong”.
 Just a short bus ride from the Buddha, I’m in Tai O, a village that was once dubbed the Venice of the East.
 Basic stilt houses adorn muddy trickles of water that empty out into a picturesque bay.

 You wouldn’t think the residents of Tai O were from the world’s freest economy.
-They look about 180 degrees different from the bankers in their Prada shoes pounding the pavement in the concrete jungle that has made Hong Kong a world leading economy.
+They look about 180 degrees different from the bankers in their Prada shoes pounding the pavement in the concrete jungle that has made Hong Kong a world-leading economy.

 Yet these residents, many of them elderly and having lived their whole lives in Tai O, have benefitted from the economic miracle put in place by their compatriots.
-Even living in one- and two-room stilt houses made of aluminum or wood, those who call Tai O home still hold Right of Abode in Hong Kong.
+Even living in one- and two-room stilt houses made of aluminum or wood, those who call Tai O home still hold the Right of Abode in Hong Kong.

 Right of Abode is a hard thing to come by.
 And it’s very valuable, especially judging by the Hong Kong government’s tightening of the standards for foreigners to get a residence permit a few years ago.
 Until recently, you could move to Hong Kong for HK$6.5 million (about $838,000).
 Now it’s HK$10 million.
 People from around the world want to live in Hong Kong.

-Once you obtain residence here, it still takes seven years to get permanent status, or Right of Abode.
+Once you obtain residence here, it still takes seven years to get permanent status or Right of Abode.
 There’s technically no such thing as Hong Kong citizenship; residents are considered citizens of China with the special Right of Abode status that entitles them to live in Hong Kong.

-Even permanent resident foreigners can’t get a real Hong Kong Passport (known as a HKSAR travel document) unless they can’t get a passport anywhere else.
+Even permanent resident foreigners can’t get a real Hong Kong Passport (known as an HKSAR travel document) unless they can’t get a passport anywhere else.
 That means Hong Kong is a great second residence if you love the big city as I do, but not a great bet for a second citizenship.

 Being born in Tai O, even into relative poverty, still entitles you to one of the hottest passports in the world.
 And access to all of the opportunities in the world’s freest economy.